 \section{Conclusion}

-The search for an anisotropic gravitational wave background and setting interesting upper limits on astrophysical and cosmological backgrounds play an important role in the current and future SGWB searches.
-We have used folded data and the {\tt PyStoch} pipeline to search for the evidence of SGWB from the first two observing runs of the Advanced LIGO detectors.
-For the first time, we have used the full covariance matrix in the SGWB analysis in the pixel basis, which was computationally unfeasible.
-Since no evidence was found for an SGWB signal, we have set an upper limit on the GW flux in every direction on the sky.
+The search for an anisotropic gravitational-wave background and setting interesting upper limits on astrophysical and cosmological backgrounds play an important role in the current and future SGWB searches.
+We used folded data and the {\tt PyStoch} pipeline to search for the evidence of SGWBs from the first two observing runs of the Advanced LIGO detectors.
+We have used the full covariance matrix in the SGWB analysis in the pixel basis to analyze the data from the first two observing runs of the Advanced LIGO detectors.
+Earlier the noise covariance matrix was evaluated at $N_{\mathrm{side}}=8$ for the same data set~\cite{renzini1,renzini2} and at $N_{\mathrm{side}}=16$ for one day worth of simulated data~\cite{Radiometer}.
+Since the computation cost scales as $N_{\mathrm{side}}^4$, it was challenging to compute the matrix at $N_{\mathrm{side}}=16$ for the usable data for a full observation run (e.g., O1, which lasted for $\sim$4 months) without folding.

+Since no evidence was found for a SGWB signal, we have set an upper limit on the GW flux in every direction on the sky.
 Though the upper limits are different for different schemes, they are consistent with the previously reported results by the LVC.

 To incorporate the full noise covariance matrix in the analysis, we explore different schemes for regularization, significance estimation, and the Likelihood functions and study their performances.
-We carry out an extensive injection study to show that the upper limits obtained using the diagonals of the covariance matrix are close to those obtained using the full covariance matrix and both the conservative $95\%$ upper limits satisfy the primary criteria that the upper limits are higher than the injected signals at least in $95\%$ of the pixels.
+We carried out an extensive injection study to show that the upper limits obtained using the diagonals of the covariance matrix are close to those obtained using the full covariance matrix, and both the conservative $95\%$ upper limits satisfy the primary criteria that the upper limits are higher than the injected signals at least in $95\%$ of the pixels.
 Thus, the primary message from this study is that the approximate analysis published by the LVC is accurate enough.